mohamed-dabach/nextjs-ineed-settings/README.md

-# Check this other repo to find the full stack version: LARAVEL NEXT
+### Check this other repo below to find the full stack version: LARAVEL NEXT

 [Link to full stack](https://github.com/mohamed-dabach/nextjs-indeed-with-backend)